lizmat/raku-all-modules/LLFourn/p6-DispatchMap/README.md

 say $map.values('foo'); #-> (Int,Array),(Cool)
 ```

 Gets the values for a name pace.

-Won't work until `.compose` has been called.
+**note** this method won't work properly until `.compose` has been called

 ### pairs(Str:D $ns)